CFSAN-Biostatistics/SeroTools/docs/repository.rst

 .. highlight:: none

-SeroTools provides a repository of the White-Kauffmann-Le Minor (WKLM) Salmonella serotyping scheme based on these `references <references.rst>`__ in the following formats:
+SeroTools provides a repository of the White-Kauffmann-Le Minor (WKL) Salmonella serotyping scheme based on these `references <references.rst>`__ in the following formats:

 - Python data structures (`serotools.py <serotools/serotools.py>`__)